LucasDiogo96/S.O.L.I.D/README.md

 And we just need to use inheritance.

-    public class MongoDBRepository : IRepository
+    public class MongoDBRepository: IRepository

 And here is the magic.
-We won’t need to instantiate the class by database if we need to change the kind of persistence we will change it only in one place, and it will be in the dependency injection container to make reference to the new persistence.
+We won’t need to instantiate the class by database if we need to change the kind of persistence we will change it only in one place, and it will be in the dependency injection container to refer to the new persistence.

     private readonly IRepository _repository;